AlexGilleran/jsx-control-statements/README.md

 It does so by transforming component-like elements (e.g. `<If>` and `<For>`) to their JavaScript counterparts.
 Hence it is following the spirit of JSX by only adding syntactic sugar.

 The only dependency *JSX-Control-Statements* relies upon is *Babel*.
+It is compatible with React and React Native.

 ## A Note on Transformation and Alternative Solutions
 It appears to be pretty easy to implement **conditionals as React component**, which is underlined by the amount